Updated June 9, 2023

 3. System Testing

 System testing is the third level of software testing.
 In system testing, the complete system or software is tested in various environments.
-The goal behind this testing is to test the whole system in a different environment and to ensure that they meet the specified requirements.
+This testing aims to test the whole system in a different environment and ensure that they meet the specified requirements.

 Integration testing commonly uses a black box testing method.
 This testing is performed after the integration testing and before the acceptance testing.
 This testing is carried out by individual testers who are independent of the developers’ team.
 Its main aim is to test the functionality of the system against its specified requirements.

-Steps involved in System Testing are as follows
+The steps involved in System Testing are as follows.

 - System Test Plan: This process involves preparing test plans, reviewing them And cross-checking the requirements.